Gain access to personalized product screening, the best pricing, rewards, and more!

 Mode of Action

 Deltamethrin is a pyrethroid, so it works by contact or by ingestion.
 This ingredient interferes with the pest’s central nervous system, causing muscle spasms and inflicting paralysis.
-This creates an inability to function or eat which eventually leads to the pest’s death.
-Depending on the formulation, it can take minutes to several hours for exposed pests to die.
+This creates an inability to function or eat, eventually leading to the pest’s death.
+Depending on the formulation, exposed pests can take minutes to several hours to die.

 Benefits of Deltamethrin

 Deltamethrin can be used in various agricultural, home, and landscaping settings.
-Unlike other pyrethrins, however, pyrethroids contain higher levels of toxicity, making them much more effective against insects.
+Unlike other pyrethrins, however, pyrethroids contain higher toxicity levels, making them much more effective against insects.

-Deltamethrin can kill a wide range of insect pests such as ants, spiders, fleas, cockroaches, flies, pantry pests, and plenty of other labeled insects.
+Deltamethrin can kill a wide range of insect pests, including ants, spiders, fleas, cockroaches, flies, pantry pests, and plenty of other labeled insects.

-Deltamethrin is best used in agriculture areas such golf courses, park fields, home gardens and lawns, and even at times indoors.
+Deltamethrin is best used in agricultural areas such as golf courses, park fields, home gardens and lawns, and even indoors at times.

 Drawbacks of Deltamethrin

-After diluting Deltamethrin based products, you should use it immediately and not store it away as the acids in water can start to degrade the active ingredient and make it more ineffective as time passes.
+After diluting deltamethrin-based products, you should use them immediately and not store them away, as the acids in water can start to degrade the active ingredient and make it more ineffective over time.

 Deltamethrin should not be applied to treat insects on edible plants such as fruits and vegetables.